FirebaseExtended/bolt/docs/guide.md

 ```

 This database allows for a collection of `Posts` to be stored at the `/posts` path.
 Each one
-must have a unique ID (such as created if you use `ref.push()`).
-Note that a path expression
+must have a unique ID key.
+Note that a path expression (after the `path` keyword) can contain a
-(after the `path` keyword) can contain a _wildcard_ component.
-This matches any string, and
+_wildcard_ component.
+This matches any string, and the value of the match is available to be
-the value of the match is available to be used in expressions.
+used in expressions, if desired.

 For example, writing data at `/posts/123' will match the `path` statement when `$id` is equal
 to (the string) '123'.

 The Post type allows for exactly two string properties in each post (message and
 from).
-It also ensures that no message be longer than 140 characters.
+It also ensures that no message is longer than 140 characters.

 Bolt type statements can contain a `validate()` method (defined as `validate() = <expression>`,
 where the expression evaluates to a `true` value if the data is the type is valid (can be saved
 to the database).
 When the expression evaluates to `false`, the attempt to write the data will
 return an error to the Firebase client and the database will be unmodified.

-To access properties of a type, use the `this` variable  (e.g. `this.message`).
+To access properties of a type in an expression, use the `this` variable  (e.g. `this.message`).

     $ firebase-bolt < posts.bolt